vuepress/ecosystem/docs/plugins/shiki.md

   This option will be forwarded to `getHighlighter()` method of shikiji.

-  You need to provide the languages list you are using explicitly, otherwise shikiji won't load any languages.
+  You'd better provide the languages list you are using explicitly, otherwise shikiji will load all languages and can affect performance.

 - Also see:
   - [shikiji > Languages](https://shikiji.netlify.app/languages)